madaboutbrighton/seeip_client/README.md

 You can fetch data from SeeIP without any api or auth tokens.
 Simply create an instance of the SeeipClient class.

-Please see example/seeip_client_example.dart for moe examples.
+Please see example/seeip_client_example.dart for more examples.

 ```dart
 import 'package:seeip_client/seeip_client.dart';